 Breakfast (on your own)

 These informal gatherings over breakfast provide everyone an opportunity to sit in small groups outside of the formal sessions to continue the conversations, process and delve more deeply into what was shared or raised, clarify take-aways, and imagine and strategize ways to implement what was learned in one’s own work.
-Meet at 7:00 a.m. at the Ilima Room, form small groups, and head to the Pikake Terrace Restaurant (if you wish to purchase breakfast) or the outdoor lanai (if you wish to purchase only coffee or tea).
+Meet at 7:00 a.m. at the Ilima Room where we will form small groups and head to the Pikake Terrace Restaurant (if you wish to purchase breakfast) or the outdoor lanai (if you wish to purchase only coffee or tea).

 8:30 a.m. – 9:45 a.m.

-This experiential workshop will offer a powerful counter-narrative to recent efforts to criminalize the teaching of Ethnic Studies in some U.S. K-12 public schools.
-Participants will learn how the students and teachers of Kailua High School in Hawai‘i use philosophical inquiry to engage in Ethnic Studies course content and material, build empathy, increase personal understanding, and promote a more socially just deliberative democracy.
-This will include a short overview of the history and rationale behind the decision to require Ethnic Studies for graduation at Kailua High School, and the opportunity for participants to experience first-hand a sample Ethnic Studies discussion-based inquiry, led by Amber Strong Makaiau (Associate Specialist, University of Hawai‘i at Mānoa), Chad Miller (Associate Specialist, University of Hawai‘i at Mānoa), Jeanelle Sugimoto-Matsuda (Assistant Professor, University of Hawai‘i at Mānoa), and Kailua High School educators and students.
+This experiential workshop offers a powerful counter-narrative to recent efforts to criminalize the teaching of Ethnic Studies in some U.S. K-12 public schools.
+It shares how the students and teachers of Kailua High School in Hawai‘i use philosophical inquiry to engage in Ethnic Studies course content and material, build empathy, increase personal understanding, and promote a more socially just deliberative democracy.
+Particpants learn of the history and rationale behind the decision to require Ethnic Studies for graduation at Kailua High School, and experience first-hand a sample Ethnic Studies discussion-based inquiry.
+Facilitated by Amber Strong Makaiau (Associate Specialist, University of Hawai‘i at Mānoa), Chad Miller (Associate Specialist, University of Hawai‘i at Mānoa), Jeanelle Sugimoto-Matsuda (Assistant Professor, University of Hawai‘i at Mānoa), & Kailua High School Educators and Students

 Leveraging Scholarship for Public Impact by Writing for the Media

 This hands-on workshop presents an overview of the process of publishing op-eds, commentaries, and letters for newspapers and other public media outlets, as well as guidelines and tips for leveraging scholarship to raise public consciousness and influence public policy.
-Participants will contrast writing for the media with writing for academic venues, practice strategies for (re)framing and messaging, and spend time developing and workshopping the beginnings of such an essay.
+It contrasts writing for the media with writing for academic venues, practice strategies for (re)framing and messaging, and engages participants in developing and workshopping the beginnings of such an essay.
 Facilitated by Kevin Kumashiro, who has published in Education Week, Huffington Post, New York Times, Progressive Magazine, Washington Post, and various city newspapers, and appears frequently in press releases and radio interviews.
 Bring your laptop and let’s get writing!